1. When Do You Need a Proforma Invoice?

-1. Legal Definition & Purpose
+2. Legal Definition & Purpose

 A Proforma Invoice constitutes a preliminary bill of sale in international trade.
-Legally, it functions as a binding "Offer to Sell" under the principles of commercial contract law, specifically structured to assist the buyer in securing financing, import licenses, or opening a Letter of Credit (L/C).
+Legally, it functions as a non-binding "Offer to Sell" under the principles of commercial contract law, specifically structured to assist the buyer in securing financing, import licenses, or opening a Letter of Credit (L/C).

 Unlike a Commercial Invoice, a Proforma Invoice is not a fiscal demand for payment and should not be entered into the seller's Accounts Receivable ledger.
 However, once countersigned by the buyer, it can serve as a legally binding sales contract, subject to the terms (Incoterms) specified therein.

-2. Regulatory Compliance (UCP 600 & Customs)
+3. Regulatory Compliance (UCP 600 & Customs)

 In the context of 2026 global trade standards, the Proforma Invoice serves two critical regulatory functions.
 Failure to adhere to these standards often results in shipment demurrage charges and banking discrepancies.